Skip to main content

 Expected Value

-Calculate expected value to make informed decisions: Formula: (Probability × Payout) - Cost Example: Buying YES at 60
+Calculate expected value to make more informed decisions: Formula: (Your probability × payout) − cost Example: Buying YES at price 60, if you think the real probability is 70%:

 Price Strategies